atriumatrium

 Skills & agents

 A skill is a SKILL.md file (markdown body + YAML frontmatter) that any agent inside atrium can load on demand.
-A named agent (or _agent profile_) is a saved bundle of an adapter, a system prompt, and a list of attached skills — addressable by a kebab-case slug like qa or code-reviewer.
+A named agent is a saved bundle of an adapter, a system prompt, and a list of attached skills — addressable by a kebab-case slug like qa or code-reviewer.
 Together they're the reusable building blocks of agent workflows: write a runbook once, attach it to any agent, spawn that agent in one keystroke.

 The skills registry